hitokiri-mata/katacoda-courses/kubernetes-fundamentals/crds/step7-explain.md

+TODO: Waiting for Katacoda instance of K8s v1.15+ put in index.json
+      {
+        "title": "Explain Command",
+        "text": "step7-explain.md",
+        "code": "clear.sh"
+      }

 With the current CRD the `Explain` command will not work.

 `kubectl explain thermometer`{{execute}}

 An additional change to the schema allows the `Explain` command to work.
-Notice in this CRD definition the added setting `preserveUnknownFields` on line 10 is set to false.
+Notice in this CRD definition the added setting `preserveUnknownFields` on line 15 is set to false.

 `cat -n thermometer-with-validation-crd.yaml`{{execute}}